gofynd/fdk-client-swift/documentation/application/PAYMENT.md

 | body | AttachCardRequest | yes | Request body |

-Links a payment card to a customer's account.
+Use this API to attach a customer's saved card at the payment gateway, such as Stripe, Juspay.

 *Returned Response:*